-Studies have shown that when doulas attend birth, labours are shorter with fewer complications, babies are healthier and they breastfeeding more easily.
+Studies have shown that when doulas attend birth, labours are shorter with fewer complications, babies are healthier and they breastfeed more easily.

 Why do I need a doula if my partner is with me during labour?

-Your doula won’t be a stranger to you once you’ve hired her!
-You will have become acquainted with each other during your prenatal visits and it is unlikely you would hire someone you didn’t feel comfortable with.
+Your doulas won’t be strangers to you once you’ve hired us!
+You will have become acquainted with each of us during your prenatal visits and it is unlikely you would hire someone you didn’t feel comfortable with.
 If you are giving birth in a hospital, you will meet many strangers depending on how long you are there.
 Nurses, doctors, anesthesiologist to mention a few.
 Your own doctor may not even be there to deliver your baby!

 When things get tough or things occur that feel beyond your control and different people are scurrying in and out of your room, it will be extremely comforting to have a doula there – someone you know and trust who will be able to inform you of what is going on!
-She won’t be a stranger, but a caring friend.
+We won’t be strangers, but caring support.

 What if I am Having a C-Section?

-If you are having a scheduled C-Section, I can still assist in developing a birth plan that recognizes your desires for postpartum care and recovery.
-In the event of an emergency C-Section I can help to ensure you have the information you need to give informed consent, and help you process the emotional impact of a change in your birth plan.
+If you are having a scheduled C-Section, we can still assist in developing a birth plan that recognizes your desires for postpartum care and recovery.
+In the event of an emergency C-Section we can help to ensure you have the information you need to give informed consent, and help you process the emotional impact of a change in your birth plan.

-Most hospitals only allow one support person during the surgery itself, but once baby is born, I can support your initial breastfeeding.
-I can also remind you and your partner to advocate for immediate skin to skin and minimal separation of mother and baby wherever possible.
-In the event that you and your baby are separated, your partner can stay with your baby, while I continue to support you in recovery or postpartum.
+Most hospitals only allow one support person during the surgery itself, but once baby is born, we can support your initial breastfeeding.
+We can also remind you and your partner to advocate for immediate skin to skin and minimal separation of mother and baby wherever possible.
+In the event that you and your baby are separated, your partner can stay with your baby, while we continue to support you in recovery or postpartum.
 Together we can problem solve the additional challenges of recovery and caring for a newborn after surgery.